SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 *** Voice control of Song Master for music practice using Alexa ***

-In the [previous post](../../14/practice-with-alexa) I introduced the concept of using Alexa to control Song Master for hands free music practice.
+In the [previous post](../../14/practice-with-alexa) I introduced the concept of using Alexa to control Song Master for hands free music practice on Windows.
 Since then I've built out a solution that covers all my basic requirements with room to expand.

 This involved digging deep into the technologies behaviour and creating the following: